23 Cloud microphysics

 \[ \begin{align} v_\phi = 0. \end{align} \]

-The following applies to the friction force created by the flow, which acts on the ball
+For the friction force generated by the flow, which acts on the sphere, one has

 \[ \begin{align} F = -2\pi a^2\int_0^\pi\left[p\cos\left(\theta\right) + \eta\sin\left(\theta\right)\frac{\partial v_\theta}{\partial r}\right]\sin\left(\theta\right)d\theta. \end{align} \]

 Such a friction force is called Stokes friction.
-This is divided into a force $F_p$, which arises from the pressure $p$, and a force $F_v$, which arises from the shear of the velocity field, i.e
+It is split into a force $F_p$ arising from the pressure $p$ and a force $F_v$ arising from the shear of the velocity field, i.e.

 \[ \begin{align} F_p &\coloneqq -2\pi a^2\int_0^\pi p\cos\left(\theta\right)\sin\left(\theta\right)d\theta,\tag{23.16}\label{eq:stokes_friction_p}\\ F_v &\coloneqq -2\pi\eta a^2\int_0^\pi\frac{\partial v_\theta}{\partial r}\sin\left(\theta\right)^2d\theta.\tag{23.17}\label{eq:stokes_friction_v} \end{align} \]